SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Conditions for Metrizability: Analysis by Max-ASW

 \subsection{Strategy for Answering Question~\ref{qt:formulation}}

 We consider the conditions of $\gF(X)$ for Question~\ref{qt:formulation} in the context of sliced optimal transport.
 To this end, we define a variant of sliced optimal transport, called maximum augmented sliced Wasserstein divergence (max-ASW) in Definition~\ref{def:max_asw}.
-In Sec.~\ref{ssec:separability}, we first introduce a condition, called \textit{separable} condition, where divergences included in the FM family are also included in the max-ASW family.
-In Sec.~\ref{ssec:injectivity}, we further introduce a condition, called \textit{injective} condition, where the max-ASW is a distance.
-Finally, imposing these conditions on $\gF(X)$ brings us the desired conditions (see Fig.~\ref{fig:outline_sec4} for the discussion flow). \begin{definition}[Maximum Augmented Sliced Wasserstein Divergence (max-ASW)] Given a functional space $\gF(X)\subseteq L^\infty(X,\sR^D)$, we define a family of maximum augmented sliced Wasserstein divergences as
+In Sec.~\ref{ssec:separability}, we first introduce a condition called the \textit{separable} condition, where divergences included in the FM family are also included in the max-ASW family.
+In Sec.~\ref{ssec:injectivity}, we further introduce a condition called the \textit{injective} condition, where the max-ASW is a distance.
+Finally, imposing these conditions on $\gF(X)$ brings us the desired conditions (see Fig.~\ref{fig:outline_sec4} for the discussion flow). \begin{definition}[Maximum Augmented Sliced Wasserstein Divergence (max-ASW)] Given a functional space $\gF(X)\subseteq L^\infty(X,\sR^D)$, we define a family of \yuhta{max-ASW}s as

-Further, we denote an instance of the max-ASW family as $\textit{max-ASW}_h(\mu,\nu)\in\masw_{\gF}$, where $h\in\gF(X)$. \end{definition} Note that although the formulation in the definition includes the SRT, similarly to the ASW in Eq.~\beqref{eq:def_asw}, they differ in terms of the method of direction sampling ($\omega$).
+Further, we denote an instance of \yuhta{the family} as $\textit{max-ASW}_h(\mu,\nu)\in\masw_{\gF}$, where $h\in\gF(X)$. \end{definition} Note that although the formulation in the definition includes the SRT, similarly to the ASW in Eq.~\beqref{eq:def_asw}, they differ in terms of the method of direction sampling ($\omega$).